brobeson/brobeson/Standard.md

 ## Documentation

-1. Prefer Markdown.
+### Prefer Markdown for documentation.

 ReStructured text and ASCII Doc are OK when necessary.

-1. Write one sentence per line.
+### Write one sentence per line.

 This makes diffs easier to review because whole paragraphs don't reflow.

 ## C++